Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 full.

 Using EFS removed this risk since storage is essentially infinite (but not free).
-So there is a definitely advantage to running the data store on EFS even when not running multiple frontends.
-When scaling to multiple frontends, EFS use is essential as a shared distributed filesystem.
+So there is a definite advantage to running the data store on EFS even when not running multiple frontends.
+When scaling to multiple frontends, EFS use is essential to facilitate as a shared distributed filesystem among all the servers.

 However, EFS presents some challenges.
 Although conceptually EFS behaves as a transparent filesystem, in reality the added network